In one of my favorite books of all time, Little Women, there is a quote:

 Stinky Skin Care Product 1: Green Pasture Beauty Balm with Fermented Cod Liver Oil.

-Fermented Cod Liver Oil may smell funky, but it’s the absolute BEST nutritional tool when it comes to healing the skin from the inside-out (another topic I tackle in my guide).
+Fermented Cod Liver Oil may smell funky, but it’s a great tool for healing the skin from the inside-out (another topic I tackle in my guide).
 It’s no surprise, then, that it’s also a topical powerhouse.
 Unrefined Cod Liver Oil was traditionally used in the treatment of burns, but argh!
 That smell!

-Green Pasture has combined their FCLO (the ONLY FCLO I recommend) with shea butter, butter oil (yes, butter oil – it’s amazing for your face), coconut oil, and cranberry essential oil to make an only slightly off-smelling skin care work of absolute genius.
+Green Pasture has combined their FCLO with shea butter, butter oil (yes, butter oil – it’s amazing for your face), coconut oil, and cranberry essential oil to make an only slightly off-smelling skin care work of absolute genius.
 My friends Hayley and Diane are absolutely obsessed with the stuff – as am I.

 Smells like…A clean, buttery fish tank…in the middle of Thanksgiving dinner. (*joke)